tperry2x-uk/OpenXTalk-Community-DPE/docs/development/C++-features.md

-# C++ Feature Guidelines for LiveCode
+# C++ Feature Guidelines

-This file documents the usage of C++ language and library features within the LiveCode engine and ancillary projects (externals, etc).
+This file documents the usage of C++ language and library features within the engine and ancillary projects (externals, etc).
 It covers technical aspects rather than matters that are purely of coding style (for that, see CONTRIBUTING.md instead).

-The LiveCode codebase dates back to the early 1990s as MetaCard and was originally written in C. Over its lifetime, it supported a large number of Unix and Unix-like operating systems (e.g. SunOS, IRIX, AIX) as well as Windows (both 16-bit Windows 3.1 as well as 32-bit Windows 95+) and "classic" (pre-OSX) MacOS in addition to the currently supported platforms (modern versions of Windows,
+The codebase dates back to the early 1990s as MetaCard and was originally written in C. Over its lifetime, it supported a large number of Unix and Unix-like operating systems (e.g. SunOS, IRIX, AIX) as well as Windows (both 16-bit Windows 3.1 as well as 32-bit Windows 95+) and "classic" (pre-OSX) MacOS in addition to the currently supported platforms (modern versions of Windows,